-Let the NYC producer take you on a dark and direct trip into the weekend.
+Let the NYC producer take you on a Fantasia-worthy trip.

 Hello DADRAS!
 How and why did you start making music?